-With only 6-7 months since the last Federal Budget was delivered and a hectic year of stimulus packages and measures to constantly stay across, business operators now have the 2021/22 Federal Budget.
-More data and policies to analyse, absorb, identify the significance for your business and implement into your operations.
+With merely 6-7 months passed since the latest Federal Budget announcement, and considering a dynamic year filled with stimulus packages and continuous adjustments, business operators are now presented with insights from the 2021/22 Federal Budget.
+This brings forth additional data and policies that necessitate thorough analysis, absorption, identification of their implications for your business, and seamless integration into your operations.

 Overview: Forecasts, Predictions and Strategy

-Treasurer Josh Frydenberg delivered the 2021/22 Federal Budget in Parliament on Tuesday 11 May with measures and policies the Government intends to implement over the coming financial year and beyond.
-But note that the Budget Bill needs to be passed by both houses of the Federal Parliament before the policies can be implemented.
+On Tuesday, 11 May, Treasurer Josh Frydenberg presented the 2021/22 Federal Budget in Parliament.
+This budget outlines a series of measures and policies that the Government aims to put into action throughout the upcoming fiscal year and beyond.
+It's important to note that the Budget Bill must undergo approval from both chambers of the Federal Parliament before these policies can take effect.

 A key objective is to continue reducing unemployment with the rate forecast to be around 5% next year.
 Economic growth is expected around 4.25% in 21/22 and fall to 2.5% in 22/23.
 The deficit has been revised down by $51 billion.